 The ordinary human being does not live long enough to draw any substantial benefit from his own experience.
 And no one can benefit by the experience of others. . . each (generation) must learn its lessons anew.
 (Albert Einstein) October 26, 1929)

 On October 20, 2025 Callahan published an analysis with multiple charts showing how mergers are changing the institutional character of the credit union system.
-The graphs have ten and twenty year times lines documenting the number, size and source by segment of this consolidation.
+The graphs have ten and twenty year time lines documenting the number, size and source by peer group of this consolidation.

-There are many other data points one might take from the article to help frame critical question that should be considered, but are often overlooked.
-For many view this consolidation as inevitable and necessary.
+There are many other data points one might take from the article to help frame critical questions that should be considered, but are often overlooked.
+For many view this consolidation as inevitable or even necessary.

-The basic financial math of a credit union mergers is simple: 1 + 1 = 1.
+The basic financial math of credit union mergers is simple: 1 + 1 = 1.
 There are no added members, shares, loans, employees or outlets.
-Instead in most cases a financially strong long-standing coop has turned over all of its members’s assets, equity and future direction to another organization whose leadership they had no role in evaluating or choosing.
-Sometimes new management is hundreds or even thousands of miles distant with no connection with the merged credit union members.
+Instead in most cases a financially strong long-standing coop has turned over all of its members’ assets, equity and future direction to another organization.
+One whose leadership they had no role in evaluating or choosing.
+Sometimes the new management’s head office is hundreds or even thousands of miles distant with no connection to the merging credit union’s members and community.

 Credit unions are built on relationships/bonds and generations of member-owner loyalty.
-That was their initial capital and the foundation for much of their public reputational goodwill today.
+That commitment was their initial, “sweat equity” capital and the foundation for much of their public reputational goodwill today.

 The Need for an Industry Conversation